Notable Cast: Mittita Barber, Aslam Husain, Victor Zinck Jr, Chelsey Reist, Christie Burke

 While browsing through the IFC Midnight catalog one day, I stumbled upon a trailer for "Crowsnest."
 While the found footage horror genre has become the bane for most horror fans, it has provided its fair share of solid films for fans and detractors alike.
 Unfortunately, "Crowsnest" is not one of those films to kick the genre to that next level.
 In fact, I'm tempted to say that this low budget and independent horror film might be one of the more boring films of the genre as it rarely plays up the scares, gore, or tension.

 Five friends, two couples and a little sister, are out to have a sweet weekend getaway from the fast paced city life.
 They are heading their way into the dense, remote woods to spend some time with their brand new video camera.
 Unfortunately, they get lost on the way there and end up in a place called 'Crowsnest' - where they may or may not find the end of the line.

 |"Another found footage horror film...ugh!"|

 To make matters worse, "Crowsnest" is a rough found footage film too.
 While its foundations may be rocky at best, sometimes a film might overcome its issues with style or something of a clever element that it can run with.
-Despite having a 'killer RV' filled with homicidal hillbillies as its villain, "Crowsnest" tends to be forgettable even here.
-The style of the film is far to focused on creating a 'panicky' feeling with its slew of shaky camera shots of foliage that grow to be insanely boring after a while.
-The film does have a momentary moment of brief hope in the middle portion when our cameraman finds the RV and gets around to discovering some details, but its quickly avoided for returning to the forest to show us quaking ferns and trunks.
-By the time it abandons its chance to deliver a new direction or something interesting/entertaining, I had given up hope.
+Despite having a 'killer RV' filled with homicidal hillbillies as its villain, "Crowsnest" tends to be forgettable even in this regard.
+The style of the film is far too focused on creating a 'panicky' feeling with its slew of shaky camera shots of foliage that grow to be insanely boring after a while.
+The film does have a moment of brief hope in the middle section of the film when our cameraman finds the RV and gets around to discovering some details, but its quickly abandoned for returning to the forest to show us quaking ferns and trunks.
+By the time it rejects its chance to deliver a new direction or something interesting/entertaining, I had given up hope.

 |"Help me...I'm being bored to death!"|